 In summary, soil characteristics such as slope, drainage, and texture must be carefully considered when choosing a tillage system for continuous corn.
 On flat, poorly drained, fine-textured soils, moldboard plow tillage is usually best.
 On the other hand, conservation tillage practices can be used on those landscapes with 2 to 10 percent slopes, but management is critical for these systems to perform well.

-To order other publications in this series, contact your Minnesota County Extension Office, or outside of Minnesota, contact the Extension Store at (612) 625-8173.
+To order other publications in this series, contact your Minnesota County Extension Office.
 Titles in this series include:

-- Tillage Best Management Practices for Corn-Soybean Rotations in the Minnesota River Basin (FO-6676).
+- Tillage best management practices for corn-soybean rotations in the Minnesota River basin

-This set of publications was the result of a joint effort between Minnesota Extension Service, Minnesota Agricultural Experiment Station, and Minnesota Pollution Control Agency.
+This set of publications was the result of a joint effort between University of Minnesota Extension, Minnesota Agricultural Experiment Station, and Minnesota Pollution Control Agency.
 This information was first presented February of 1995 at the Sediment Control Solutions Conferences in Mankato and Montevideo, Minnesota.